Don Brooks is the current Chairman of the Board of Trustees of the National Museum of the Mighty Eighth Air Force.

 Brent was a single father of four daughters until he met and married his lovely bride, the former Jill Carnahan (of California) in 2011 and they became a family with six daughters.
 Jill is a career educator who loves history, exercise and shopping (not in that order).
 Jill and Brent reside in Sharpsburg GA with their youngest daughter, who will soon graduate from high school (2016) and join her sisters in attending college and pursuing careers.

-Bill’s Savannah-area community involvement includes past-Board Chair of Pooler’s National Museum of the Mighty 8th Air Force, as well as a long-time membership on the Savannah-Area Chamber of Commerce Board, where he served as a past-chairman, and is its current Military Affairs Council chair.
-He is also a Board member of Savannah’s Union Mission, USO Savannah, and STARBASE Savannah, and a long-time member of the Rotary Club of Savannah.
+Bill’s Savannah-area community involvement includes past Board Chair of the National Museum of the Mighty Eighth Air Forces, where he continues as a Board Member.
+He is also a long-time member of the Savannah Area Chamber of Commerce Board, where he served as a past-chairman, and is its current Military Affairs Council Chair.
+He is a Board member of USO Savannah, STARBASE Savannah, and a long-time member of the Rotary Club of Savannah.

 Bill is the Honorary Wing Commander of the Georgia Air National Guard’s 165th Airlift Wing here in Savannah, as well as holding honorary member status with Hunter Army Airfield’s 1st of the 75th Rangers; Hunter’s 3rd of the 160th Night Stalkers; and the 3rd Infantry Division’s Combat Aviation Brigade.

 In 2013, Bill was selected by the Department of the Army to become the first Civilian Aide to the Secretary of the Army for the Coastal Georgia Region, a position in which he held till 2022.

 Bill and his wife Julie live in Savannah, Ga.